orbitinghail/graft/DESIGN.md

 - **LSN**
   A monotonically increasing number that tracks changes to a Volume.
 Each transaction results in a new LSN, which is greater than all previous LSNs for the Volume.

-  The serialized string representation of a LSN must sort alphanumerically.

 - **Snapshot**
   A tuple (volume id, lsn, max offset) that defines a fixed point in time for the state of a volume.
 Max offset can be used to determine Volume length and calculate the Volume's maximum size (actual size must take sparseness into account).